Beenleigh

 Beenleigh has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 13 projects likely to impact the area.
-Key projects include Holmview Shopping Centre Expansion, Beenleigh Community Hub, Beenleigh Marketplace Enhancement, and Main St, Beenleigh.
-The following list details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 23 projects likely impacting the area.
+Key projects include Holmview Shopping Centre Expansion, Beenleigh Community Hub, Beenleigh Marketplace Enhancement, and Osprey Waters Retirement Village.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.